ruvilonix/sick-genes/criteria.md

 *   **Simple complexes (≤3 components):** Include all constituent genes when the complex is significantly associated with the phenotype (e.g., TSH → include TSHB and CGA)

 *   **Ambiguous cases:** When authors cannot discriminate between similar genes (e.g., IGHV3-23/30), include all mentioned genes

-*   **Complex assemblies (5+ components):** Do not include constituent genes due to unclear biological relevance of individual components

 ---

 ## Genes to NOT Include